Pie1722/STM32-Gamepad/README.md

 Set the desired pin to be GPIO Input or Output.
 If you want to make the pins INPUT_PULLUP, go the the System Core tab and then go the the GPIO and set each pins to be INPUT_PULLUP or INPUT_PULLDOWN.

 After that press ctrl+S to save the file and use the auto code generator and select OK.
 This will make sure that all the necessary files and code are generated.

+# Codes

+We need to make some changes to the codes created by the STM32CubeIDE